rockit-astro/ashdomed/README.md

 ### Initial Installation

-`ashdomed` requires the MDrive communications parameters to be changed from the default and saved to NVRAM for both axes:
+`ash_domed` requires the MDrive communications parameters to be changed from the default and saved to NVRAM for both axes:

  * `BD=48`
  * `CK=2`